hernandezj84/csv_exercise/README.md

 The **csv_interpreter_files.py** script uses the file system to store the "map" using several files.
 It is slower than the **csv_interpreter_sqlite.py** and uses more physical storage.
 In every execution, it uses a temporary folder to store the multiple files that keep the track of the columns of the csv files.

 On one hand, the **csv_interpreter_dict_map.py** can be quicker but with large files, it can exhaust the memory.
 The other two approaches are slower but both consume a lot of physical memory.
-It will depend "where" this script is going to be executed and the types of csv files involved.
+It will depend "where" these scripts are going to be executed and the types of csv files involved.

 The scripts can be used in the same way as the **csv_interpreter_dict_map.py** script.
 ```